 DNSU Slams Compulsory, Inflated Sale of Books and Uniforms by Schools in Dimapur

-Dimapur, January 19: The Dimapur Naga Students’ Union (DNSU) has expressed strong objection to what it described as unethical practices by several educational institutions in Dimapur that compel students and parents to purchase textbooks and school uniforms exclusively from schools or designated vendors, often at prices far above market rates.
+Dimapur, January 19: The Dimapur Naga Students’ Union (DNSU) has strongly objected to what it described as unethical and exploitative practices adopted by several educational institutions in Dimapur, where students and parents are allegedly compelled to purchase textbooks, uniforms and other educational materials exclusively from schools or designated vendors at prices significantly higher than prevailing market rates.

 DNSU Slams Compulsory, Inflated Sale of Books and Uniforms by Schools in Dimapur